MicrosoftEdge/MicrosoftEdge-Documentation/extensions/guides/README.md

 ## Internationalization
 Make your extension accessible for different languages and test your language strings with the [internationalization](./internationalization) guide.

+## Packaging
+Once you've completed your extension, learn about the final steps needed to package it for the Windows Store.

 ## Porting Chrome extensions
 See how to easily [port your Chrome extension to Microsoft Edge](./porting-Chrome-extensions) using the Microsoft Edge Extension Toolkit.